Council Tax for students

 I am an international student - What are the rules for me?

-If you are a student from elsewhere in the EU, you may still be regarded as a student for Council Tax purposes.
+If you are studying at a EU institution, you may still be considered a student for Council Tax purposes.
 Remember, you must fulfil the same criteria as UK students for Council Tax.
 This means that you must be registered and attending a designated educational establishment and undertaking a course which leads to the award of a relevant qualification by that establishment.
 Any non-student spouses or adult dependants who live with you may remain liable to pay Council Tax.

 I am living in a Halls of Residence - do I need to do anything?